 Conclusion

 Going on a car trip by yourself makes you stronger.
 Be careful, plan, and trust your gut.
-When you get to the last mile and see a number on the speedometer you never thought possible, you’ll know the trip was worth it.
+When you get to the last mile and see a number on the speedometer you never thought possible, you will know the trip was worth it.